WHSmith: Formation

 After the death of W. H. Smith the younger in 1891, his widow was created Viscountess Hambleden in her own right; their son inherited the business from his father and the viscountcy from his mother.
 After the death of the second Viscount in 1928, the business was reconstituted as a limited company, in which his son, the third Viscount, owned all the ordinary shares.
 On the death of the third Viscount in 1948, the death duties were so large that a public holding company had to be formed and shares sold to WH Smith staff and the public.
 A younger brother of the third Viscount remained chairman until 1972, but the Smith family's control slipped away, and the last family member left the board in 1996.

-In 1966, WHSmith originated a nine-digit code for uniquely referencing books, called Standard Book Numbering or SBN.
-It was adopted as international standard ISO 2108 in 1970, and was used until 1974, when it became the ISBN scheme.
+In the 1960s, as other retailers shifted to digital stock management, WHSmith required a new system to catalogue books.
+Following negotiations with The Publishers Association, the company hired Irish Statistician Gordon Foster as a consultant, who in 1966 created a nine-digit code for uniquely referencing books called Standard Book Numbering or SBN.
+By 1967 it was in public use, and was later adopted as the International Organisation for Standardisation ISO 2108 in 1970.
+This was operational until 1974, when it was finally adapted to become the ISBN.